 - Prepare for school the night before by laying out clothes, packing backpacks and preparing lunches.

 - Don't let your child stay home unless he/she is truly sick.

-- If your child seems anxious about going to school, discuss with teachers, school counselors and other parents on how to make them feel more comfortable and excited about learning.
+- If your child seems anxious about going to school, discuss with teachers, school counselors and other parents how to make them feel more comfortable and excited about learning.
 Develop plans for getting to school in case something comes up.
-Include trusted family members, neighbors and other parents in the planning.
+Including trusted family members, neighbors and other parents in the planning.

 - Avoid making medical appointments and planning trips when school is in session.